arvianta/computer-graphics-task-3/README.md

 | Roof On  | ![2](./assets/2.png) | ![3](./assets/3.png) | ![4](./assets/4.png) | ![5](./assets/5.png) |
 | Roof Off | ![6](./assets/6.png) | ![7](./assets/7.png) | ![8](./assets/8.png) | ![9](./assets/9.png) |

-The cube was made by editing the original example code, and drawn multiple times to be able to show each angle.
-Here are the code snippets of the drawing and plotting process
+The cube was made by editing the original sample code, and drawn multiple times to be able to show each angle.
+Here are the code snippets of the drawing and plotting process.

 _Drawing and Plotting_
 ```javascript